 An expired subscription can be renewed.
 If you do not renew your subscription on the 13th month after purchase, your renewal cost will increase on a monthly basis.
 Feel free to contact a member of our Client Services team for more information on renewals and product costs once your subscription expires.

 Yes.
 Each developer that uses our products must have their own license.
 We don't license per machine, per server, or demand any royalties or run-time fees.
 For more information, refer to our End-User License Agreement.
 If you have a testing team and they need to compile the application, then those testers will also each need a license.
 Testers who just test the completed, compiled application (that is, use it much as an end-user does) do not need a license.

 Yes.
 In fact you can do this yourself using our website once the company has purchased multiple licenses.
 Log in to the DevExpress website and select My Account | Manage & Assign Licenses where you can assign a particular license to a given email address (that's how we differentiate between developers).
 You also assign a password at the same time.
 Please note that we do not allow any type of floating licenses.
 For more information, refer to our End-User License Agreement.

 To a certain extent.
 The EULA specifically states two, but to be honest we don't worry unless there's obvious piracy going on.

 If no development is performed on the build machine and its sole purpose is to generate actual builds of your products, then no you do not need to purchase a separate license for the build machine.
-If however a developer uses the build machine for active development and this developer does not have a valid license to the products, then yes, he or she must acquire a license to said product.
+If however a developer uses the build machine for active development and this developer does not have a valid license for the products, then yes, he or she must acquire a license for the product.

 Since a developer can install on several machines (see the previous answer), get a senior developer to install his license on the build machine.
 If you like, he becomes the "owner" of the product on that machine.